E@ECIPE

 As the dust settles, policy-makers, experts and the general public are searching for answers on why some countries suddenly found themselves with critical shortages of medical and protective equipment.
 Many commentators argue that countries are simply too dependent on foreign production, and supply chains need to be shortened.

-This session will discuss the role of global markets during the pandemic – as a source of strength and vulnerability – and the policies that governments can pursue to be better prepared against shocks like Covid-19 without scarifying the benefits of globalization.
+This session will discuss the role of global markets during the pandemic – as a source of strength and vulnerability – and the policies that governments can pursue to be better prepared against shocks like Covid-19 without scarifying the benefits of globalisation.

 In addition, it will discuss the current vulnerabilities of supply chains and provide facts and information to contextualise this discussion.